japaric/no-std-async-experiments-2/README.md

 1
 ```

-It should be noted that "thread-mode" allocators never mask interrupts; they
+It should be noted that TM allocators never mask interrupts; they don't
-don't internally use `RefCell` either so no runtime checks or panicking branches
+internally use `RefCell` either so no runtime checks or panicking branches
 there; the fast path of their `get` constructor compiles down to 3 instructions
 (load, shift left, conditional branch); and their lazy initialization uses a
 single extra byte of static memory and doesn't require atomics.